-When an international partner purchases a major weapon system, the same PM office overseeing the DOD acquisition of that system will also support the management of the international partner acquisition.
-The system PM office may acquire FMS quantities either as individual procurements or by consolidating FMS requirements with DOD's requirements on the same U.S. contract.
+When an FMS customer purchases a major weapon system, the same PM office overseeing the DoD acquisition of that system will also support the management of the FMS customer acquisition.
+The system PM office may acquire FMS quantities either as individual procurements or by consolidating FMS requirements with DoD's requirements on the same U.S. contract.
 The procuring contracting officer (PCO) supporting the PM office is the only individual granted the authority to enter into contracts on the behalf of the USG.
 In this role, the PCO will be supported by the functional expertise of the members of the PM office team in establishing source selection criteria, evaluating offers, and negotiating the terms and pricing of the contract.